Financial Aid Appeals

 Attend a one-time Satisfactory Academic Progress (SAP) workshop before submitting their appeal.
 Click here to view available SAP Workshops for available workshop times and dates.

-Submit a completed appeal form to the Financial Aid Office explaining why they were unable to meet SAP policy requirements.
+Completely fill out an appeal form through lahc.verifymyfafsa.com account explaining why you were unable to meet SAP policy requirements.
 To submit the appeal form please do the following:

 Extension Appeals: Students disqualified due to exceeding the 150% unit time-frame or who have earned a Associates degree or higher outside of the LACCD must file an Extension Appeal: